-‘What is a vector?’
+‘What are vectors?’
 I hear you ask.

 Well, Google will tell you that it’s a “quantity having direction as well as magnitude, especially as determining the position of one point in space relative to another”.
 Basically, it is a shape made up of mathematical algorithms.